neurosimata/seizy_ml/docs/tutorial.md

 ```
 python cli.py filecheck
 ```
-- This step checks that the h5 files have the correct dimensions.
+- ⚠️ This step checks that the h5 files have the correct dimensions.
 For help on how to convert files to h5 have a look at the [h5_conversion script](/examples/to_h5.py).
-- Each h5 file should contain **Two** LFP/EEG channels [configuration settings](configuration.md).

 4) **Preprocess data.**